MacPass/MacPass/README.md

 ## Contributions

 The following list might not be complete, please refer to [merged Pull Requests](https://github.com/mstarke/MacPass/pulls?utf8=✓&q=is%3Apr+is%3Aclosed+is%3Amerged) on GitHub for more details.
-Please report open an issue if you think someone is missing from this list!
+Please open an issue if you think someone is missing from this list!

 ### Art